nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 <script src="https://cdn.example.com/script.js" integrity="sha384-abc123..." crossorigin="anonymous"></script>
 ```

-In this example, the `integrity` attribute contains the cryptographic hash of the script.
-If the file's content is
+In this example, the `integrity` attribute includes the hash of the file.
+This ensures the resource has not been altered
-altered unexpectedly, the browser will reject it.
+and adds a layer of protection for external scripts that your site depends on.

 ### Content Security Policy (CSP)

-CSP is another vital defense mechanism that complements SRI.
-By defining which sources are allowed to load resources
+Content Security Policy (CSP) complements SRI by specifying which sources are permitted to load resources such as
-such as scripts, styles, and images, CSP reduces the risk of code injections.
+scripts, styles, and images.
+This reduces the risk of code injection by blocking unauthorized content from running on
+your site.

+Using both CSP and SRI together enhances security, as CSP controls where resources can be loaded from while SRI verifies
-Pairing CSP with SRI, as recommended by the [OWASP CSP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#defense-in-depth),
+their integrity.
+According to the [OWASP CSP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#defense-in-depth):
-offers a powerful safeguard:

 > Even on a fully static website, which does not accept any user input, a CSP can be used to enforce the use of
   Subresource Integrity (SRI).
 This can help prevent malicious code from being loaded on the website if one of the
   third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

-For example, a basic policy that only allows scripts from the same domain and a trusted CDN can look like this:
+Here is an example of a CSP that restricts script loading to the same domain and a trusted CDN:

 ```text
 Content-Security-Policy: script-src 'self' https://cdn.example.com; style-src 'self';
 ```

-A particularly effective strategy for static sites is to use hash-based CSP, where only scripts and styles with matching
-cryptographic hashes are allowed to execute.
-This ensures that only authorized content is loaded, even if a trusted
-source is compromised.
+You can further strengthen your policy with hash-based CSP directives, allowing only scripts with matching cryptographic
+hashes to execute, regardless of their source:

 ```text
 Content-Security-Policy: script-src 'sha384-abc123...' 'sha384-def456...';
 ```

+This approach ensures that unauthorized scripts won't run even if the source is compromised.

 ### Best Practices for CSP Implementation

-To maximize CSP's effectiveness, follow these best practices:
+To fully leverage CSP, it's important to follow these best practices:

 - **Use a strict default policy**: Start with `default-src 'none'` and then explicitly allow trusted sources.
 - **Apply restrictions to all sources**: Use `style-src`, `media-src`, and other directives to tightly control which